Lumberjacks make great fans

 - Track and field

-And our sports teams are accomplished as well.
+And our sports teams are accomplished as well, with 90 Southland Conference Championships - 2nd most ALL-TIME.
 Here are some of our recent highlights:

 - 2014-2015 Southland Conference Women’s Tennis Champions

 Many Lumberjack athletes have made a special mark on — and off — the SFA campus.

 Here we highlight some of our most accomplished athletes, starting with Thomas Walkup, who won MVP for three years in a row and lead his team to the NCAA tournament three times during his tenure on the SFA Men's Basketball team.

 Fourth-round pick of the 2018 NFL Draft; selected by the Los Angeles Rams

 February 2019 - Played in Super Bowl LIII; recorded a sack against the New England Patriots